HRS0986/server-rack/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Appwrite Integration

+This application uses Appwrite as a backend service to store server and application data.
+The integration provides:

+- Persistent data storage (replaces localStorage)
+- Data synchronization across devices
+- Backend security and data validation
+- Scalable database operations

+For detailed setup instructions, see [APPWRITE_SETUP.md](./APPWRITE_SETUP.md).

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+When deploying to Vercel, make sure to:

+1. Add all the required environment variables in your Vercel project settings
+2. Configure CORS in your Appwrite project to allow your Vercel domain

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.